Many Big Bads

 And then I'll make a toast to me—hey, here's to my hell...th!

-- The Sin Vessel of Gluttony is a wine glass.
+- In the Evillious Chronicles, the sin vessel of Gluttony is a wine glass.
 So, yeah.
-Not that its owner used it for wine all the time...
+Not that Banica used it for wine all the time...

 - A character from Ace Attorney materializes a brandy balloon from Hammer Space for the sole purpose of swirling it evilly in front of Phoenix immediately after being exposed as a villain.